varunkumardev/amitmerchant1990.github.io/_posts/2021-08-09-print-media-style-drop-caps-using-only-css.md

 }
 ```

-Let's break this down.

-We used the `first-child` pseudo-element on the `<p>` tag since we want to make the drop cap for the first paragraph only.
-This is coupled with the `first-letter` pseudo-element that applies styles to the first letter of the first line of a block-level element.

 Here's the above example in action.

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="html,result" data-slug-hash="MWmzRWO" data-user="amit_merchant" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">